PradeepBollepalli/Git-project/README.md

           3.select READme. file so that we can document our work in it.
           4.If you want ot public select public or can keep it Private.
           5.Then click on create repository. and it gets created.

+Clone the repository you want to push the code and (git clone <repository URL>) we can get it in repository itself on right side of repo.
+Copy and paste it.
 Next create a Directory using mkdir <dirname> and change directory into it using cd<dir name>

 ![Screenshot (9)](https://user-images.githubusercontent.com/114085306/226394343-980848d6-d266-4d29-a489-a6505b374975.png)